-7 Tips for Securing a Creative Industry Job as a Graduate
+7 Tips for Securing a Creative Grad Job

 So, your three years of student life has come to an end.
 It’s time to say goodbye to Super Noodles by the dozen and using Hula Hoops as croutons, it’s time to get a job.
 Leaving the comfort of your slightly grubby student house and entering the real world of work and earning money can be a daunting process.
 Finding a job upon graduation can seem like the be all and end all.
 A lot can rest on the shoulders of a job hunt, but ensuring you stand out and landing the job you deserve is possible.